dolinger-nscc/dolinger-nscc.github.io/bia/_sources/classhours.md

 # Class Hours and Expectations
 ---

 The program is being scheduled this year, 2021-22, as a 'blended' delivery.
 The class schedule may look a little confusing at first, but this structure allows you to complete pre-requisite concepts before encountering them in a follow-up class.
 An example would be you will not go into Data Design II while still trying to master SQL.
-You will be able to apply your SQL skills from the Special Topics (SQL) course straight away.
+You will be able to apply your SQL skills from the Special Topics (SQL and Python) course straight away.

 The expectations for the course are as follows:
 *  You will attend the online sessions via Teams MWF from 8:30 - 1:00 daily